 Hornell is a somewhat small city located in the state of New York.
 With a population of 8,336 people and four constituent neighborhoods, Hornell is the 208th largest community in New York.
-Much of the housing stock in Hornell was built prior to World War II, making it one of the older and more historic cities in the country.
+Hornell has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Hornell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hornell is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hornell who work in office and administrative support (13.43%), sales jobs (13.15%), and teaching (7.42%).
+There are especially a lot of people living in Hornell who work in sales jobs (13.48%), office and administrative support (10.35%), and food service (7.44%).

-The percentage of adults in Hornell who are college-educated is close to the national average for all communities of 21.84%: 17.45% of the adults in Hornell have a bachelor's degree or advanced degree.
+The citizens of Hornell are slightly less educated than the national average of 21.84% for the average city or town: 16.93% of adults in Hornell have a bachelor's degree or advanced degree

 The people who call Hornell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hornell residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hornell include Italian, German, English, and French .
+Important ancestries of people in Hornell include German, Italian, English, and Dutch.

 The most common language spoken in Hornell is English.
 Other important languages spoken here include Spanish and Italian.